gkopplin/redit/README.md

     npm install webpack-cli

 and

     npx webpack

-which conveniently allowed us to make changes on the fly speeding up the production cycle.
+which conveniently allowed us to make code changes on the fly, speeding up the production cycle.

 # Approach